bollasap/loopy-belief-propagation-for-stereo-matching/README.md

-# Loopy Belief Propagation for Stereo Matching
+# Belief Propagation for Stereo Matching (Accelerated)
 A C++ implementation of Loopy Belief Propagation for stereo matching.
 It uses the "min-sum" variation of the algorithm and the "Accelerated" (Right-Left-Down-Up sweep) message update schedule.

 ## Input Image